Achilles

 How healing can happen — through a variety of approaches

-Absolutions will bring broad awareness to an urgent issue and spur the medical and therapeutic communities, thought leaders and policy makers to a new level of engagement in the urgent need for healing broken warriors.
-Suffering veterans and their families will realize that they are not alone and discover paths to healing.
+Absolutions will bring broad awareness to an urgent but under-recognized issue and spur the medical and therapeutic communities, thought leaders and policy makers to a new level of engagement in the need for healing wounded warriors.
+Suffering veterans and their families will realize that they are not alone, and they will learn about paths to recovery.
 The lessons learned in the film are equally applicable to first responders, healthcare workers and police officers, all of whom are vulnerable.
 Absolutions is intended to save lives.

 photo: Richard Trammell